mback2k/wiasane/README.md

 All Visual Studio project files are created, modified, tested and used with Visual Studio 2012.
-This version is also used to build the released driver packages as well as included libraries and applications.
+This version is also used to build the released driver packages as well as included libraries and applications using a Windows Server 2008 R2 build machine.

 The installer is created and compiled using Inno Setup 5.5 or newer.